Passage Home: Production

-The film was based on a novel by Richard Armstrong that was published in 1953.

-It was Roy Ward Baker's first film after working several years in Hollywood.
-Baker's biographer would later write "although he [Baker] was disappointed in the eventual result Passage Home was the quintessential 1940s and 1950s Baker film - classical in style and melodramatic/generic in its basic structure... it conveys a quiet, pervasive sense of despair in its storyline, involving melancholy and sexual repression."
+It was Roy Ward Baker's first film back in England after working for several years in Hollywood where he had made three thrillers (Don’t Bother to Knock, Night without Sleep and Inferno) before being fired off White Witch Doctor.
+Baker's biographer would later write "although he [Baker] was disappointed in the eventual result Passage Home was the quintessential 1940s and 1950s Baker film – classical in style and melodramatic/generic in its basic structure... it conveys a quiet, pervasive sense of despair in its storyline, involving melancholy and sexual repression."